September 14, 2024

 The Hipster eschews the contemporary world of pop-culture analysis and neo-liberal conformity and seeks the “art of the primitive . . . in the enormous present” by “relinquishing the pleasures of the mind for the more obligatory pleasures of the body”: “the infinite variations of joy, lust, languor, growl, cramp, pinch, scream and despair of his orgasm.”[17]
 The Hipster’s world is the jungle of contemporary life, and he embraces subversiveness and violence “to remain in life only by engaging death” all while seeking “an orgasm more apocalyptic than the one which preceded it.”[18]
 This “apocalyptic orgasm” is the Hipster’s gold, his fountain of youth, and “the oldest dream of power.”[19]
 Yet it is elusive, since he must act in the drama of the civilized world of progress and setbacks “so that even as he drains his hatred in one act or another, so the conditions of his life create it anew in him.”[18]
 The struggle is chronic, and little victories also produce defeats.

 Mailer writes this story in first-person, and it probably wouldn’t have worked as well in third.
 He wants us to sympathize with and support his protagonist, like we are trained to do when reading a first-person narrative.
 Mailer even devotes two pages early in chapter two to Sergius’ “sexual saint” narrative, and he has us convinced that he treats women well at the same time we see his womanizing: they mean as little to him afterward as a fly drowning in some spilled coffee.
-His actions tell another story, so Mailer seems to hint that he’s not totally reliable.
+His actions tell another story, so Mailer seems to hint that he’s not totally reliable and perhaps a bit of a psychopath.

-I’ll allow myself one example, though there are many: Sergius calls his penis “the avenger.”
+For example: Sergius calls his penis “the avenger.”
 It needs to be asked: what is it avenging?
 Who is getting paid back for what?
-Interesting, too, that this links sex with the idea of payback for him — a revenge, or getting even.
+Interesting, too, that this links sex with the idea of payback for him—a revenge, or getting even.
 What great wrong does his penis set right?
-In other words: what egregious wrong have women done to Sergius that all must be paid back for?
+In other words: what egregious trespasses have women done to Sergius that all must be paid back for?
 Sergous’ misogyny links sex to a potentially violent contest, like a duel, perhaps here like an allegorical one between the champion of Psychoanalysis, Denise, and the Hipster, Sergius.
 The former seems to be a creature of the mind which stifles her ability to feel and ultimately achieve satisfaction in sex.
 Sergius, while clever with language, is a man of the senses: a bullfighter, a handsome aficionado, a sexual conquerer.
 He does what he wants, it seems, but in calculated ways.
 He understands his environment and moves in that jungle like a beast born there.
 In his realm, he is king, and Denise is the other in need of local domestication.
-In his world, he is the bullfighter, and Denise is the bull.
+In his world, he is the bullfighter, and Denise is the bull to be broken.

 However, what Sergius doesn’t seem to see, but what the perspicacious reader might pick up on, is that it’s really Denise who plays the matador, and Sergius the beast.
 Mailer gives us plenty of textual hints, all revolving around her final pronouncement of Sergius: “your whole life is a lie, and you do nothing but run away from the homosexual that is you.”[30]